shabnamh/GettingAndCleaningData/CourseProject/Codebook.md

 Transformation steps in run_analysis script
 --------------------------------------------------------
-1. load both train and test data
+1. load both train and test data from the 'UCI HAR Dataset' folder
 2. load activity labels for both data sets and the features
 3. Extract the mean and standard deviation columns with their data after changing the column names in the merged data using the variable names in features
 4. Change the activity names and variable labels to descriptive names
-5. Merged the data
+5. Merge the data
-6. created the new data set
+6. create the new data set

 The 81 Variables in the tidydata data set
 --------------------------------------------------------